dmoellenbeck/hdfs-connector/README.md

 ## Testing

-By default, tests run with:
+By default, tests that are run with:

     mvn test